 At Warkworth C of E Aided Primary school we have a values based curriculum and so each half term we focus on a Christian value which will then be woven through all curriculum areas.
 In KS1 and KS2, we have a cross-curricular curriculum which links all subjects under one topic (please see topic plans at the bottom of the page).
 In English, our pupils follow Read Write Inc. (RWInc) from Nursery to the beginning of Year 2 and from then we use the Hamilton English schemes of work (further information below).
 In maths, all year groups also follow the planning from Hamilton maths.
 Our music curriculum is based on Charanga - an on-line teaching resource and French is taught as a modern foreign language, PHSE is taught using the SEAL resources and our RE Curriculum is taught using a combination of the Newcastle and Durham Diocese scheme of work, Understanding Christianity and world religions.

 If you would like to know more about your child's curriculum, please make an appointment to see your child's class teacher or see our overview sheets at the bottom of the page .
-A snapshot of the children enjoying the curriculum can also be seen in our Gallery section, however all parents have access to Class Dojo (Years 1-4) and Tapestry (Nursery and Reception) where parents receive weekly updates and photos of their children.
+A snapshot of the children enjoying the curriculum can also be seen in our Gallery section, however all parents have access to Class Dojo (2's Room - Year 6) and Tapestry (Nursery and Reception) where parents receive weekly updates and photos of their children.

 What is Read Write Inc?